andy1213aa/DLA-VPS_3dGAN/README.md

 * We save the simulation data as [TFRecord](https://www.tensorflow.org/tutorials/load_data/tfrecord) formate.
 Please contact us if you need it.
 ### Training

 * Step1: Modify the `Nyx_Reconstruction/config/utlis/config.py` of the training.
-The setting that most need to be changed are as follows:
+The settings that are most needed to be changed are as follows:
   * variable  : the quantity choosing. (density, temp, rho_e, phi_grav, xmom. ymom and zmom)
   * dataSetDir: the directory of the tfRecords
   * logDir    : the directory to save the trained models (generator and discriminator)